bishmaybarik/estimate_inc_risk/README.md

 <!-- To fit the image to the page width -->
 <img src="03_results/caste_results.png" alt="Caste Results Graph" style="width:100%; height:auto;">

+Analysis of the above results will be made soon...

 ---

 ## References